Table of Contents

 |Birds||H1 - H14||N1-N9|

-The influenza viruses are unique amongst the respiratory viruses in that they undergo significant antigenic variation.
+The influenza viruses are unique among the respiratory viruses in that they undergo significant antigenic variation.
 Antigenic drift involves minor antigen changes from one season to the next and may result in epidemic spread of the new strain.
 Antigenic shift involves major antigenic changes of the HA and NA molecules and occurs only with Influenza A viruses.
 These changes can result in the appearance of pandemic viruses.

 Influenza A causes a more severe illness than influenza B, often resulting in hospitalization and death in the elderly and those at risk.
 World epidemics and pandemics have been due to influenza A.